rajats/Academic-Course-Repository/README.md

 6) A active student enrolled in a course can view the assignment feedback from the instructor and can also discuss the feedback with the instructor in form of comments.

 *A add-on notification app will be added to notify students about new course material and to notify course instructor about submission.*

+*Although this system is designed for a particular college it can easily be used for any educational institution.*